Email security provider Mimecast files for U.S. IPO

 Mimecast said in September it was the victim of a cyber attack that prevented some U.S. customers from accessing email.

-The company has more than 14,500 customers and its rivals include Proofpoint Inc and Symantec Corp.
+The company has 10,000 customers and rivals include Proofpoint Inc and Symantec Corp.

 Mimecast's investors include Insight Venture Partners, Dawn Capital and Index Ventures.